-No. Where there is a public health emergency it is possible to justify exceptional procedures.
-Once that lifts and we return to normality there can be no reason for SCTS not to adhere to its assurance that there will always be an alternative.
-Covid should not be used as a pretext to impose mandatory use of a system which, we were told, was to be optional.
+Absolutely not.
+Where there is a public health emergency it is possible to justify exceptional procedures.
+The rules are meant to be in response to Covid lockdown; once that lifts and we return to normality there can be no reason for SCTS not to adhere to its assurance that there will always be an alternative.
 If pursuers want to raise actions using Civil Online they should be able to do so.
-We agree completely with that.
-However, compelling everyone to do so is unreasonable and unnecessary.
+However, compelling everyone to do so is unreasonable.
 Our understanding is that in England the use of online litigation is optional; it should be the same in Scotland too.
-There needs to be freedom of choice.